-The Herpetological Society of Ireland-

 Guidelines

-The Herpetological Society of Ireland(HSI) welcomes applications for its student grant for 2015/2016.
+The Herpetological Society of Ireland(HSI) welcomes applications for its student grant on a rolling basis.
 The scheme offers small grants aimed at supporting costs associated with herpetological research projects.

 The HSI reserve the right to adjust the funds available to the scheme on a yearly basis.

 The scheme is intended to promote interest in undertaking, or taking part in, herpetological projects in Ireland or abroad.
-The work must take place in the academic year of application i.e. 2015/2016.
+Ideally, the research will have some relevance to on-going conservation work in Ireland (Republic and/or Northern Ireland).
+The work must take place in the academic year of application.

-The scheme is only open to students who are current HSI members, enrolled in a tertiary education course.
+The scheme is only open to students who are current HSI members, enrolled in a tertiary education course or similar.

 The scientific scope and ethical standards of projects should be consistent with the aims of The Society.

-The scheme is administered by the HSI’s Senior Science Officer, Rob Gandola.
+The scheme is administered by the HSI’s Senior Science Officer, Rob Gandola with co-supervision of Undergraduate, Masters, and Ph.D level students offered as part of the scheme.

 Applications should be in the form of a letter or email (preferable) with the following: